bakpakin/Fennel/tutorial.md

 let you know if the call succeeded or not, and a second value (`val-or-msg`) which is the actual value if it succeeded or an error message if it didn't.

-**Note**: In real-world code it's better to use `match` when handling errors; these snippets are intended as examples to specifically illustrate how multiple values work.

 The `assert` function takes a value and an error message; it calls `error` if the value is `nil` and returns it otherwise.
 This can be